dmatavel/my_awesome_phonebook/README.md

 ## Supported OSs

-phonebook was developed and tested in a GNU/Linux Debian based system (Ubuntu 22.04 LTS).
+phonebook was developed and tested in Ubuntu 22.04 LTS.

 ## 42 cursus students